liamcottle/reticulum-meshchat/README.md

 ## Download

-You can download the latest version for Windows and Mac from the [releases](https://github.com/liamcottle/reticulum-meshchat/releases) page.
+You can download the latest version for Windows, Mac and Linux from the [releases](https://github.com/liamcottle/reticulum-meshchat/releases) page.

 Alternatively, you can download the source and run it manually from a command line.